arXiv2Table: Toward Realistic Benchmarking and Evaluation for LLM-Based Literature-Review Table Generation: Construction

+To enforce our constraints, we apply an automatic leak check immediately after rewriting (Appendix~\ref{appendix:implementation_details}) and discard or rewrite any demand that reveals schema or value information.
+We also perform manual spot checks during construction to remove under-specified requests or prompts that implicitly reveal gold schema/value tokens.
+For simplicity, we collect only one user demand per table.
+More examples are provided in Appendix~\ref{appendix:case_studies}.

 \paragraph{Table captions vs. constructed user demand prompts} To verify that our collected user demands align with our objective, we visualize: (1) the distribution of the number of tokens in the original and modified user demands, and (2) the ratio of captions and user demands of different lengths that have token overlap with the schema or values.
 From Figure~\ref{fig:caption_user_demand_token_distribution}, we observe that our modified user demands are generally longer than the original captions, providing a more detailed description of the table's goal.
 Furthermore, as shown in Table~\ref{tab:schema_value_overlap}, user demands exhibit a significantly lower overlap ratio with the schema and table values, resulting in fewer overlapping tokens.
+Quantitative statistics on lexical leakage and overlap are reported in the main paper.